BinaryAnalysisPlatform/bap-tutorial/README.md

     return jmp.arg if jmp is not None and jmp.constr == 'Direct' else None
 ```

-Whenever we enter the `Goto` statement, that represent a transfer of
+Whenever we enter the `Goto` statement, that represents a transfer of
-the control flow between two basic block in a function, we just add a
+the control flow between two basic blocks in a function, we just add a
 new edge, if this transfer is explicit (i.e., direct)

 ```python